elixir-cloud-proteomics-workflows/elixir_proteomics_QC/README.md

 # ELIXIR QC proteomics pipeline

-QCloud is a cloud-based system to support proteomics laboratories in daily quality assessment using a user-friendly interface, easy setup, automated data processing and archiving, and unbiased instrument evaluation. https://qcloud.crg.eu, paper: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0189209

-With this tutorial you'll we able to install all the QCloud system in your local server and HPC Cluster.

 ## Global System Requirements:
     - HPC Cluster running CentOS 7 x64.
 Do not install it in a desktop PC.
     - Singularity container >= 2.6.1.